balabit/syslog-ng-incubator/modules/websocket/test/README.md

 I presume you followed the [README](../README.md) installation section and have installed libwebsocket, syslog-ng and syslog-ng-incubator with libwebsocket correctly.

+# Test websocket destination

-# Test connection from websocket destination as a client to a websocket server
+## Test connection from websocket destination as a client to a websocket server

 Make sure you are in the test directory and your 8000 port is available.

-Open terminal A to run the command blew to start a websocket server
+Open terminal A to run the command blow to start a websocket server
 ```
 make test-server
 ```